2008 All-India Railway Recruitment Board examination attack: Incident

 MNS (Maharashtra Navnirman Sena) and Shiv Sena activists attacked 13 railway board examination centres in suburban Mumbai to protest against "inadequate representation" of locals of Maharashtra in the above said exams.
-As per MNS, locals i.e. Maharashtrians should be given priority over others as the railway posts were vacant in Maharashtra.
-The applications received from most of the locals of Maharashtra were rejected and if the same were accepted they were not provided with hall tickets.
-Moreover, the applications received from locals residing in Bihar were accepted and issued Hall Tickets to sit in the exam hall.
-Irked by such irresponsible behaviour of Railways, MNS workers entered the examination halls and vacated all the people of bihar and stopped them from giving the exams.
+As per MNS, locals i.e. Maharashtrians should be given priority over others as the railway posts were vacant in Maharashtra.MNS workers entered the examination halls and vacated all the people of bihar and stopped them from giving the exams.

 Violence

 Raj's arrest ignited violence by his supporters in large parts of the city forcing it to shut down.
 Irate supporters went on the rampage torching public transport and telling office goers to return home.
 Many shops and commercial establishments, especially those run or managed by non-Maharashtrians, chose not to open at all to avoid trouble.
 Raj, whose MNS workers Sunday attacked non-Maharashtrians appearing for the railway board examination, was brought from Ratnagiri, about 250 km from here, to be produced at the Bandra court, where he was summoned for.

-There was mayhem outside the court premises with large crowds gathering around restively and camera crews waiting to capture the trouble.[ In some places, buses, taxis and autorickshaws were set on fire, in others areas public transport just stayed off the roads.
+There was mayhem outside the court premises with large crowds gathering around restively and camera crews waiting to capture the trouble.[ In some places, buses, taxis and autorickshaws were set on fire, in other areas public transport just stayed off the roads.
 The office of the state Congress spokesperson Sanjay Nirupam was also vandalised.]

 A North Indian shopkeeper was killed in Bhandup, Mumbai after he refused to shut down his shop when MNS activists protesting Raj's arrest forced him to do so.
 Four persons were killed and another seriously injured in a village near Kalyan.
 Deputy commissioner of police (rural) Sanjay Shintre said two North Indians, a member of the Agri community and an MNS worker were killed in a clash between the two communities in Pisavali, 10 km from Kalyan.
 Earlier, curfew had been imposed in the entire Kalyan area.
 The situation in Kalyan worsened in the evening as Raj was driven there to a police station lock-up where he was to spend the night before being presented in a court on 22 October.
 Five outdoor broadcast vans belonging to media houses were damaged by MNS supporters.
 A cameraman from ETV was injured and had to be admitted to a private hospital.
 One Kalyan-Dombivli municipal transport bus was set on fire while five bikes were reduced to ashes.
 Transport services across Kalyan were paralysed.
 A jewellery shop was also ransacked by MNS supporters.
 In all one hundred and twenty-five cases of arson, rioting and stonepelting were registered across the state, including in Pune and Marathwada, by early evening, and 2,085 people were arrested, state director general of police A N Roy said.